Nathanpmyoung/nathanpmyoung.github.io/pages/Casual Dating Advice.md

 - I do fine in dating.
 And often I see people asking for things I have - more connection to people they are attracted to.
 - Much dating advice seems terrible to me.
 What follows is my thoughts
-- Perhaps I do fine because I am popular in general
+- Firstly perhaps I do fine because I am charismatic in general.
+Seems plausible this advice isn't very good.
-- Much advice I seem contradicts my experience.
-Here is advice I see
+- Here is advice I see:
 	- Become very stoic
 	- Be hard to get
 	- Don't be a feminist